Marine Interdiction Agent Pay and Benefits

 - Cash Awards: Outstanding performers may receive cash awards as recognition for their superior efforts (funding permitting).

-More on Salary: The Marine Interdiction Agent position is a career ladder position with a grade level progression of GL-9, GS-11, and GS-12.
+The Marine Interdiction Agent position is a career ladder position with a grade level progression of GL-9, GS-11 and GS-12.
 You will be eligible for a promotion to the next higher grade level (without re-applying) once you successfully complete one year in each grade level, with supervisor approval.
-For example you could:

 |Components of Total Compensation|